stephanieyflu/GDMOPT/README.md

 # 📈 Portfolio Optimization with Generative Diffusion Models

-This repository contains the code and experiments from my Summer 2025 research project at the University of Osaka’s Inuiguchi Lab, as part of the Frontier MiniLab Program.
-The work explores the application of **generative diffusion models (GDMs)** to **portfolio optimization** — a high-dimensional, constrained, and dynamic decision problem central to financial engineering.
+This repository contains the code from my Summer 2025 research project at the University of Osaka’s Inuiguchi Lab, as part of the FrontierLab Mini Program.
+The work explores the application of **generative diffusion models (GDMs)** to **portfolio optimization** - a high-dimensional, constrained, and dynamic decision problem central to financial engineering.

 > ✅ Inspired by techniques originally developed for wireless communication networks (Du et al., 2024), we adapt a generative modeling + deep reinforcement learning (DRL) framework to financial markets.

----

 ## 🧠 Core Idea